yehaniharshika/Serialization-and-Deserialization/README.md

 •	Deserialization steps

-I.	Create ObjectInputStream: An ObjectInputStream is created to read the object from an input stream.<br>
+I.	Create ObjectInputStream - An ObjectInputStream is created to read the object from an input stream.<br>
 II.
 Deserialize object – use readObject() method

 <b>Example Code Snippet and Hypothetical Scenario</b>